 At our house, extra quilts are kept in this corner cupboard.
 Because it’s positioned across from a window, we keep the door closed to protect the quilts from dust and sunlight.

-The antique wardrobe was originally designed to hang garments from hooks.
-We had it fitted with shelves so the quilts wouldn’t get stacked too high, causing permanent fold lines.
-The only problem with storing them here is that since the quilts are “out of sight,” they’re also “out of mind” and don’t get aired out or rotated into use as often as they should.
+We had the antique wardrobe fitted with shelves so we could fold and stack quilts.
+The only problem with storing quilts here is that since they're “out of sight,” they’re also “out of mind” and don’t get aired or rotated into use as often as they should.

 Here, Sheila is folding so fast, she’s just a blur!

-Now I get to see and enjoy my quilts everyday.
+Now I get to enjoy my quilts everyday.
 Thanks, dear friends, for a job well done!